 Woolmer played in 19 Tests for England and led South Africa to the World Cup semi-finals in 1999.

-Former Test umpire Dickie Bird said: "He knew the game inside out - that's what made him a magnificent cricket coach.
+Dickie Bird said: "He knew the game inside out - that's what made him a magnificent cricket coach.
 I know for a fact that the Pakistan team thought the world of him."

 Ireland ended Pakistan's campaign at the World Cup and their coach Adrian Birrell told BBC Sport: "I spoke to him after the game and he was totally gracious in defeat - he made no excuses and praised Ireland's performance.